Willyb15/Data-Science-Python/week1/day1-git_unix/intro_unix_lec.md

 whether it is an absolute path or a relative path:

-* An **absolute pathname** begins with the root directory and follows the filesystem tree branch by branch from the root directory.
-These will always begin with a forward slash `/`.
+* An **absolute pathname** begins with the root directory and follows the filesystem tree branch by branch from a designated starting point.
+These will always begin with a forward slash `/` (meaning start from the root of the system) or a tilde and a slash `~/` (meaning start from your home directory).

 * A **relative pathname** begins with the current working directory and follows the filesystem tree branch by branch from the current working directory.
 These will not begin with a forward slash `/`.

-This distinction often doesn't come into play, but there are times where programs expect an absolute pathname, in which case you need to make sure to start from the root directory when passing the pathname to the program.
+  Relative paths may start with the name of a file or folder (e.g.
+  `galvanize/dsi-week-zero`) or with one or two dots. `./` means the current directory, and `../` means the directory *above* the current directory, also known as the *parent* directory.

+The distinction between relative and absolute paths is a *vitally important* concept that you *must* understand completely.
+Ask as many questions as it takes for this to make sense.

 2.) `cd` allows you to change from one directory to another by simply placing the name of the directory you want to go to after the `cd` command. `cd`